 He walked into the office, flustered, with a small black journal and a manila folder with papers hanging in different directions.

 “Hello Ms. Stingley, I’m Dr. Lawrence Pugh.
 Your attorney asked me to meet with you to help your case with the State of Georgia.”

 He wore a maroon sweater-vest with snack crumbs covering the front.
 His hair was graying around the temples .
 A pale face and brown-rimmed reading glasses suggested nothing remarkable.
 Millicent disliked it all.
 She demanded control of the conversation.

 “Can we just be honest with each other so time you didn’t seem important is not wasted?”

 Dr. Pugh fumbled through the papers but managed a nod with his bushy, graying eyebrows.

-“I am not insane, nor am I going to tell you I killed three people four months ago.
+“I am not insane, nor am I going to tell you I killed three or more people four months ago.
 There is no murder weapon.
 I have alibis for both days.
-If I did not respect the opinion of my extremely impressive lawyer, Reeve Mattox, whom the entire Copeland County, Georgia District Attorney’s office fears, then I would not be here.
+If I did not respect the opinion of my extremely impressive lawyer, Reeve Mattox, whom the entire Garrison County, Georgia District Attorney’s office fears, then I would not be here.
 Ask your questions.”

 Dr. Pugh put the folder down and wrote “hostile, wants to be in control” on white paper held in the clipboard.